shakefu/jetconfig/README.md

 var conf = new Config();

-// Load the existing configuration from etcd conf.load();
+// Load and locally cache the existing configuration from etcd conf.load();

 // Get a value from etcd